-To configure file sharing a path to share, is chosen.
+To configure file sharing, select the path to share option.
 This builds the hierarchy of folders appearing in the share, on the client.
-This 'shared folder' can be attached to an underlying storage device, such as a logical volume, by formatting a logical volume with a file system and attaching it to the folder.
+This shared folder can be attached to an underlying storage device, such as a logical volume, by formatting a logical volume with a file system and attaching it to the folder.

 Once the 'shared folder' is attached to the storage device, it has sufficient free space to store data for clients to access.
-The share can be configured for any or all of the supported protocols (CIFS, FTP, NFS, HTTP), so that the data is simultaneously available on any type of client.
+The share can be configured for any or all of the supported protocols (CIFS, FTP, and NFS), so that the data is simultaneously available on any type of client.